a movie and hydrodynamics

 ~

-I enjoyed science in high-school, although I had mixed feelings about mathematics.
-It was unsatisfactory to memorize and apply algorithms to endless variations of poorly motivated equations.
+In high-school, I had mixed feelings about mathematics.
+It was unsatisfactory to memorize algorithms and apply them to variations of poorly motivated equations.
 But programming was fun.
-Ever since my father had bought a Macintosh Plus and taught me to write simple programs in ZBasic, I was hooked for life.
+I’d been hooked since my father had bought a Macintosh Plus in the late ’80s and had taught me to write simple programs in ZBasic.

 “It’s a well-hidden secret among math professors that most problems can’t be solved.”

 These words grew in me over the years.
 They evolved into a mantra, applicable to mathematics, science, and life in general: “The more I learn, the more I realize I don’t know.”
-There’s beauty in this awareness, a whisper of a world of possibilities.
+There’s beauty in this awareness; it’s a whisper of unlimited possibilities.

-The course in Linear Algebra transfigured my view of mathematics, which from there on was no longer about memorizing algorithms.
+The course in Linear Algebra changed my view of mathematics.
+From there on, it wasn’t about memorizing algorithms.
 Linear Algebra is a self-contained theory.
-It’s abstract, yet concrete because it’s geometric, and geometry evokes mental pictures.
-Soon after the course ended, I decided to quit engineering in favor of full-time mathematics studies.
+It’s abstract, yet concrete because it’s geometric and therefore evokes mental pictures.
+Soon after the course ended, I decided to quit engineering for full-time studies in mathematics.

 ~

-Twenty years later, Milo Viviani and I began to appreciate how geometry reveals itself in the equations of hydrodynamics.
+Twenty years later, Milo Viviani and I began to learn how geometry manifests itself in the equations of hydrodynamics.
 These equations were formulated by Leonhard Euler in 1757 but are still far from understood.
-Somehow the more mathematicians learn about them, the more peculiar their solutions appear to be.
+Somehow, the more mathematicians learn about them, the more peculiar their solutions appear to be.
 Yet, there are ways to approach them.

 In 1854, Bernard Riemann developed a framework for describing generalized, higher-dimensional surfaces.
-Today we call this framework Riemannian geometry and it’s a cornerstone of modern mathematics.
-Vladimir Arnold realized in 1966 that Riemannian geometry can be used to describe Euler’s equations of hydrodynamics.
+Today we call this framework Riemannian geometry, and it’s a cornerstone of modern mathematics.
+Vladimir Arnold realized in 1966 that Riemannian geometry also describes Euler’s equations of hydrodynamics.
 The discovery is important because it maps mental pictures of geometry to intuition about hydrodynamics.
 A surface has curvature.
 What’s the curvature of hydrodynamics?
 What does it mean that hydrodynamics has curvature?

 We cannot write down a general formula that solves Euler’s equations, so we need other ways to latch on to their solutions.
 One possibility is to use “approximate” equations which we can solve via computer algorithms.
 But Euler’s equations are evasive, as though designed to keep their solutions secret.
-There are computer algorithms that approximate solutions on short time intervals, but they’ll fail on longer time intervals, where “longer” is typically still quite short.
+There are computer algorithms that approximate solutions on short time intervals, but they fail on longer time intervals.
+And “longer” is typically still quite short.
 A different strategy is needed.

 In 1890, in his work on the stability of the solar system, Henri Poincaré laid down a new strategy to understand dynamical systems: stop focusing on individual solutions and instead study the qualitative behavior of generic solutions.
 And here Arnold’s geometry enters, because it unravels qualitative features and thereby enables Poincaré’s approach for the study of Euler’s equations.
 But for computer generated approximations there is still a problem: standard computer algorithms fail to preserve the geometry, so on long time intervals the qualitative properties disintegrate.
 Viviani and I asked if there are computer algorithms that approximate solutions of Euler’s equations in such a way that Arnold’s geometric description remains intact.
 I eventually remembered from my post-doc time in New Zealand that Robert McLachlan had showed me a curious way to approximate the 2-D Euler equations via something called the sine-bracket.
 I returned to it and learned that it’s a method developed by Vladimir Zeitlin in 1991 which indeed preserves the geometric structure, and which at heart uses quantization theory to replace the continuous vector field in Euler’s equations with a matrix.
 My excitement went off the charts.